lukeiron123/lejas-trinkets-mod-template-1.21.11/README.md

 ---
     Necklaces:
     Equippable in the Necklace slot.
 Gives specific Status effects when worn and synergizes with the rings.
-    The material of the necklace affects both durability and status effect level:
+    The material of the necklace affects both durability and the status effect level:
     - Copper:
     - Iron:
     - Gold: